Arm-Examples/CMSIS-Stream-PoC/README.md

 ## The DSP compute graph

-It is the original uVision `DSP_App` demo converted to [CMSIS-DSP Compute Graph](https://github.com/ARM-software/CMSIS-DSP/tree/main/ComputeGraph).
+It is the original uVision `DSP_App` demo converted to the [CMSIS-Stream](https://github.com/ARM-software/CMSIS-Stream) technology.

-The implemented graph is:
+The streaming graph implemented with CMSIS-Stream is:

 ![graph](ComputeGraph/Pictures/graph.png)